ibm-cloud-docs/vpc/bare_metal_server_connect.md

 * Network interface ID
 * Floating IP ID

 Use the [List all network interfaces](/apidocs/vpc/latest#list-bare-metal-server-network-interfaces) command to find the ID of the network interface.
-Use the [List all floating IP](/apidocs/vpc/latest#list-floating-ips) command to find the reserved floating IP IDs, or, use the [Reserve a floating IP](/apidocs/vpc/latest#create-floating-ip) command to reserve a new one.
+Use the [List all floating IP](/apidocs/vpc/latest#list-floating-ips) command to find the reserved floating IP IDs, or use the [Reserve a floating IP](/apidocs/vpc/latest#create-floating-ip) command to reserve a new one.
 {: tip}

 After you collect all the required information, use the following API request to attach the floating IP to the bare metal server: